CatalystJesal/Hardhat-boilerplate/README.md

 ```

 where `key` is your own wallet private key and `avaxTestnetURL` is a network URL. `avaxTestnetURL` can be renamed to anything else.
+Further secrets can be added.